 What Needs to be Done

-The overall gross national income of the country has improved by 50% since 2011.
+The number of people in poverty decreased from about 50% in 2005 to about 40% in 2011.
 In addition, improvements in education account for 14% of poverty reduction as a direct result of improved standards of living.
-Educational skill gains and an uptick in the enrollment of girls in urban areas also attributed to lowering unemployment levels.
-This subsequently increased educational enrollment levels across the country.
 However, rural education slightly deteriorated.
 This is because the rural population with only primary or no educational achievement increased from 46% to 53%.
 This highlights how the government needs to focus the fight on poverty in Congo in rural areas.
 The government needs to focus on encouraging more students into education past the primary level.
-They must also reduce gender disparities in school to create a more holistic student body and future workforce.

 Overall, the Republic of the Congo has been making great strides toward leveling its poverty numbers.
 While the current situation is not perfect, the reduction of poverty in Congo and the improved standards of living are miles away from what the country experienced in 2001.